addisonschultz/onepage/contributing.md

 Keep all styles in the file, or inline with your components.
 See [`src/components/pages/link`](src/components/pages/link) for an example.

+Make sure you keep all of your styles inline to the page, and don't use any css that would select pages outside of the desired context.

 ### `src/components`

 The `components` directory in `src` is where any or all components you need for a page should live.
 To organize the components better, add new components to a folder under your name. (i.e. [`src/components/addison`](src/components/addison/))

+Keep your styles inline and scoped to the original component.

 ### `src/images`